HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/03-parallelize-training.md

 - Copy of the model on each GPU
 - Use different data for each GPU
 - Everything else is the same
-- Average after each epoch
+- Average after each iteration
 - Update of the weights

 ---